JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 `3.5` If you already added the dependency but still get this error in Docker, issue might be that app is already runing via `app:` key specified in docker-compose

-Error creating bean with name 'dataSourceScriptDatabaseInitializer' flyway and it might mean your
-Dockerfile is only copying target/app.jar but you didn’t build a fat JAR (with dependencies). check and comment out app in docker-compose, it might be building local spring boot app image
 <br>
 mvn clean package spring-boot:repackage vs mvn clean install